Exclusive - Union leader: Boeing eyes fast 777X output due to fears of Airbus jet

 "We're in a precarious situation," Buffenbarger said.

-But Buffenbarger said the union doesn't plan to make a counter offer.
-He also praised local IAM President Tom Wroblewski for putting the proposal to a vote because it showed what Boeing needs to offer to extend the contract and avoid the risk of strike when the current labour deal ends in 2016.
+But Buffenbarger said the union did not plan to make a counter offer.
+He also praised local IAM President Tom Wroblewski for putting the proposal to a vote because it showed what Boeing needs to offer to extend the contract and avoid the risk of a strike when the current labour deal ends in 2016.

 "It was a test and we had a structural failure," Buffenbarger said, using industry jargon for a test of limits.